MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 When using this report, you can decide not to post if you want to check the results before you actually post VAT.

 When posting VAT, the corresponding VAT period is created and marked as closed in the **Settled VAT Period** table.
 If you specify a period that does not correspond to one of the typical six Norwegian VAT periods, all periods that are affected by the specified date interval are closed.
+For more information, see the [Close VAT Periods](#vat-periods).

 ## Set Up Business Central to Generate and Submit Electronic VAT Returns
 To submit VAT returns to Norwegian tax authorities, an administrator must create a connection to ID-Porten at Digitaliseringsdirektoratet.